Azure/simdem/demo_scripts/simdem/README.md

   * A live demo
   * An automated test script
   * A Shell script
+To progress in tutorial mode press a key when prompted.
+Most keys will work, but some are special keys.
+So, for now, press space when prompted.

 ## Simdem is Documentation, Tutorials, Demo's and Tests